Risk Factors Dashboard

 Ashland produces and sells specialty materials that are used by its customers for a broad range of applications.
 Many of these Ashland materials become part of end products that are sold to consumers.
 Changes in consumer preferences and demands can lead to certain Ashland customers making changes to their products.
 In other instances, Ashland’s customers may change their products or production techniques to take advantage of newer technologies, alternative chemistries, more effective formulations, or improved processes, or in response to various market, technical or regulatory changes.

 Such changes in Ashland’s customers’ products or production techniques may cause these customers to reduce consumption of Ashland’s products or eliminate their need entirely.
 Ashland may not be able to supply products that meet the customers’ new requirements.
 Such lost sales opportunities may not be replaced by those offering equal revenue potential or margin.
-It is important for Ashland to continue developing new products, and new applications of existing products to replace such lost business.
-Otherwise, Ashland faces the risk of a loss of market share, margins and cash flow if it is unable to manage a potential change in the demands of its products.
+If Ashland fails to develop new products and new applications of existing products, it may face loss of market share, margins and cash flow.

 Ashland’s substantial global operations subject it to risks of doing business in foreign countries, which could adversely affect its business, financial condition and results of operations.